St Ives Harbour on Sunday 3rd May 2020 during the Spring lockdown

 St Ives Covid Coalition has produced a handy leaflet and has been delivered throughout St Ives households periodically.
 For the electronic version click on the link.

-Latest COVID-19 Local Information Leaflet – Download (PDF 300KB) last updated February 2021.
+Latest COVID-19 Local Information Leaflet – Download (PDF 300KB) last updated April 2021.

 St Ives BID updates